OpenInternet/System_Administrator_Guide_Templates/README.md

 These templates may be used and shared for educational, non-commercial, not-for-profit purposes, with attribution to Internews.
 Users are free to modify and distribute content under conditions listed in the license.

-# Building the System Administrator Guide PDF
+# Building the System Administrator Guide PDF using these templates

 ### Install Git